Nektar Impact LX88+

-I looked at all the 88-key controllers widely available from US retailers and put 13 of them on the short list for detailed examination - you can see most of them in the Music Gear Database.
-I then collected reviews and feedback to look at from retailers, YouTube, major publications and forums - those data were also processed with the Gearank algorithm to produce the Gearank scores out of 100 for each one - over 1,200 sources were processed.
-Finally, I selected the highest rated options to recommend above.
-For more information about this process see How Gearank Works.
+We looked at all the 88-key MIDI controller keyboards widely available from US retailers and put 13 of them on the short list for producing ratings - you can see them in our Music Gear Database.
+We then collected reviews and feedback from retailers, YouTube, major publications and forums, and data that was used by the Gearank Algorithm to produce the Gearank Rating scores out of 100 for each one - over 3,600 sources were processed.
+Finally, we selected the highest rated options to recommend above.
+For more information about our methods see How Gearank Works.